sepperwelt/Import-Export-Tools/README.md

 Please name your new branches according to their respective issue number (i.e. [iss01]).

 The Revision number must not be resetted and thus is incremented indefinetely.

+**Please commit your changes first of all into a sub-branch of `Developement`.
+Minor and mostly major changes and updates will be merged into the `Master`branch.**